babalugats76/quizdini-teach-deprecated/README.md

       * **`Accordian`**
          * Consider pushing `active` state up to parent component
          * Parameterize so that things like the icon to show are passed in, etc.
+      * **`TextArea`**
+         * Add disable/greyout functionality by adding support for a `disabled` prop.
+Use this prop to make the textarea, temporarily readonly or something similar

 * Global Styling
    * Once editors are complete, consider adding style rule for buttons, using rule similar to: ```#match-bank button.labeled:not(.active):not(:hover) {